 - Final thoughts on deceased estates and executor duties

-For more general information on handling a loved one’s affairs, read our article When someone dies what do I do?
+For more general information on handling a loved one’s affairs, read our article What do I do when someone dies?

 1. What happens to bank accounts when someone dies in Australia?